Marilyn Monroe 1926-1962

 In May, 1962, during one of the weeks she was unable to perform on the movie she gave one of her most famous public appearances, singing 'Happy Birthday, Mr President' at a televised birthday celebration for John F. Kennedy.

 Marilyn died three months later, on August 5, 1962.
-Her body was discovered by her housekeeper, lying face down on her bed.
-Empty bottles of pills were littered round the room.
+Her body was discovered at her home in Brentwood, California by her housekeeper, lying face down on her bed.
+She was completely naked and had a phone in one of her hands.
+Empty bottles of pills were littered around the room.
 The official cause of death was suicide from "acute barbiturate poisoning".

 There has been much speculation about her death with much focus on her alleged affairs with President John F. Kennedy and his brother, Robert.
-We shall never the truth, as fact and fiction have been so interwoven that they are virtually impossible to separate.
-In her death, as in her life, Marilyn's legend lives on.
+We shall never know the truth, as fact and fiction have been so interwoven that they are virtually impossible to separate.
+In her death, as in her life, Marilyn's legend and mystery live on.

 Marilyn Monroe Filmography